foghorn/fibs/fibs-plugin/readme.txt

 * Update all posts that do not have a current Featured Image set with a selected image as the new Featured Image

 There is also the option, for the first two functions, to have a specific image set as a fallback option in the case that there are no images in the post.

+Special thanks to Robert Farago for giving me yet another massive site without any Featured Images to clean up for the impetus to finally make this available.

 == Changelog ==